mainwp/mainwp-spinner-extension/readme.txt

 * Added: An auto update warning if the extension is not activated
 * Added: Support for the new API management
 * Added: Support for WP-CLI
-* Updated: "Check for updates now" link is not vidible if extension is not activated
+* Updated: "Check for updates now" link is not visible if extension is not activated

 = 2.3 - 11-13-2015 =
 * Fixed: Bug with WordAI spin test